A limited number of students may be eligible for financial support to help them cover the cost of studying at Reigate College.

 Students who live outside the Administrative County of Surrey

-16 – 18 year olds who DO NOT live in the administrative area of Surrey can purchase child rate bus tickets if they have a Southdown buses student fare card.
-Please visit the Southdown Buses website to find out more.
+16 – 18 year olds who DO NOT live in the administrative area of Surrey can purchase bus tickets on some routes with a 25% discount if they have a Metrobus student key card.
+Please visit the Metrobus website to find out more.
 Assistance with travel expenses for students above school leaving age is a discretionary matter for Local Education Authorities.
 Students should contact their local authority for more details.
-Students should also consider looking at the Oyster Card system which has now been extended to Redhill Train Station.
+Students should also consider looking at the Oyster Card system which has been extended to Redhill Train Station.

 Rail Saver Card for 16 -17 year olds